Cost of Living in USA for Indian Students: 2025 Budget Guide

 Conclusion + Budget Checklist

-The cost of living in the USA isn’t scary when you plan it correctly.
-Start with the city tier, optimize rent with shared housing, keep food expenses stable through cooking, and include health insurance as a fixed cost.
-With a realistic budget, you can focus on studies and career growth instead of financial stress.
+The cost of living in the USA doesn’t feel nearly as stressful when you plan it properly.
+Start with the city, control your rent through shared housing, keep food costs steady by cooking at home, and treat health insurance like a fixed expense, not an optional one.
+With a realistic budget in place, it becomes much easier to focus on your studies and career instead of constantly worrying about money.

 Quick Budget Checklist